 While not always a formal classification in every government system, Restricted is a common designation for sensitive information that doesn't meet the criteria for Confidential but still requires protection.
 This category often includes internal government communications, law enforcement data, or technical information that is not intended for public release.
 The rules for handling Restricted information are less strict than for classified documents, but there are still controls in place to prevent widespread distribution.
 It serves as a safeguard for government data that, while not a threat to national security, could compromise privacy or agency operations if made public.

-How Are Document Classification Levels Determined?
+How Are Document Classification Levels Decided?

 Deciding a document's classification level isn't a gut feeling; it's a structured process rooted in a single, critical question: What harm could be done if this information fell into the wrong hands?
 The entire system is built on a careful evaluation of potential damage.
 The higher the potential for harm, the higher the classification level.